CleverCloud/clever-components/WEB-COMPONENTS.md

 1. LitElement lifecycle callbacks <br> `firstUpdated () {}`
 1. LitElement's render method <br> `render () {}`
 1. LitElement's styles descriptor <br> `static get styles () {}`

+## How to order attributes when you use a component?

+1. `class` attribute
+1. other attributes
+1. event listeners